lunarphp/lunar/docs/src/upgrading.md

 ---

 The intention of this is to provide a non-destructive way to migrate the data.
-Once the command has been run your `getcandy_` tables should remain intact, so you are free to check the data and remove when ready.
+Once the command has been run your `getcandy_` tables will be removed only once checking data integrity across the old and new tables.
+You can opt out of this by passing `--cleanup=false`.